-Initially, we developed the MD30, 5” diameter roll.
+Initially, we developed the MD30®, 5” diameter roll.
 Our Mine Duty 30mm/1.18” sealed ball bearing idler was manufactured to compete with the CEMA C 5” diameter idler.
 Our ball bearings have over 2X the dynamic load rating of standard CEMA C 20mm/.788” ball bearings.
 Our 30mm axle design eliminates shaft deflection throughout all belt widths.
 This calculates to 4X greater theoretical bearing life when comparing to a standard CEMA C idler in a similar application.
-The MD30 product line is available in 24” – 48” belt widths
+The MD30® product line is available in 24” – 48” belt widths.

-Next we concentrated on the development of the strongest impact idler on the market.
+Next, we concentrated on the development of the strongest impact idler on the market.
 There is a reason why impact beds have been introduced to the market; a standard CEMA impact is not heavy enough to withstand impact, until now.
 Our MD35 impact idlers are available in frames dimensionally equivalent to idlers with 5” and 6” roll diameters.

-Finally, we added a 4” and 5” CEMA B idler frame with standard CEMA C rolls, designed for existing applications where the light duty CEMA B idler is not performing, a line of 5” and 6” training idlers both trough and return, and due to a demand for a low cost idler, we developed a standard CEMA C idler.
+Finally, we added a 4” and 5” CEMA B idler frame with standard CEMA C rolls, designed for existing applications where the light duty CEMA B idler is not performing, a line of 5” and 6” training idlers both trough and return, and due to a demand for a low-cost idler, we developed a standard CEMA C idler.

-We will continue to lead the industry in product designs with the greatest amount of value along with the lowest cost.
+We will continue to support the industry in product designs with the greatest amount of value along with the lowest cost.